UK offers Hong Kong residents a route to citizenship, angering China

 “In doing so we have honoured our profound ties of history and friendship with the people of Hong Kong, and we have stood up for freedom and autonomy – values both the UK and Hong Kong hold dear.”

-But China hit back by saying it would not recognise the BNO passport as a valid travel document from Jan.
-31.
+But China and the Hong Kong government hit back by saying neither would recognise the BNO passport as a valid travel document from Jan.
+31

 “Britain is trying to turn large numbers of Hong Kong people into second-class British citizens.
 This has completely changed the original nature of BNO,” Chinese foreign ministry spokesman Zhao Lijian told a regular briefing.